 External ear infections are often managed with medication and surgery is rarely required.
 Other conditions, such as diabetes, may complicate ear canal infections and are considered seriously in the management of these infections.

 Middle ear infections involve the cavity behind the eardrum.
 They may result from dysfunction of the Eustachian Tube.
-This is the passage that connects the ear to the nose, the tube that one insufflates when blowing against at closed nose and closed mouth on airplane.
-Through opening of the eustachian tube during swallowing, air escapes from the nose into the ear and air pressure is equalized.
+This is the passage that connects the ear to the nose, the tube that one insufflates when blowing against a closed nose and closed mouth on an airplane.
+Through the opening of the Eustachian tube during swallowing, air escapes from the nose into the ear and air pressure is equalized.
 Because the eustachian tube is short and relatively horizontal in young children, ear infections and fluid retention in the middle ear is most common in this age group.
 As we age, the eustachian tube grows longer and becomes more vertically oriented, making these problems less likely.
-Middle ear infections and fluid may also occur in association with upper respiratory infections because the opening of the eustachian tube into the back of the nose becomes swollen.
-For similar reasons the doctor must also consider management of allergy and the adenoids, which sit in the back of the nose adjacent to the eustachian tube opening.
+Middle ear infections and fluid may also occur in association with upper respiratory infections because the opening of the Eustachian tube into the back of the nose becomes swollen.
+For similar reasons, the doctor must also consider management of allergy and the adenoids, which sit in the back of the nose adjacent to the Eustachian tube opening.

 With repeated infections, especially in children, one must consider placement of tubes in the eardrums and perhaps the removal of the adenoids.
 Eardrum tubes essentially perform the same function as the Eustachian tube in allowing air pressure to equalize between the outside world and the middle ear.
 They also allow drainage of fluid from the middle ear.